cilfonegabriel/capstone-1/README.md

 </div>

-# Portfolio
+# Capstone 1
-My personal portfolio

-> This is My personal portfolio project, I'm starting off with HTML and CSS and I plan to add more features to this repository in the future and eventually use it as my main portfolio!
+> This is the first milestone in the conference website project.
+Application was build with HTML, CSS, JavaScript and Bootstrap to meet the need of a conference website.
+Users will be able to register for event, create account, join event, access speaker's information, have information about both past and upcoming events and schedule their own events.

 ## Built With

-- Html & Css & Java Script
+- Html
+- CSS
+- JavaScript
+- Bootstrap
+- Git and GitHub

 ## Getting Started